DylanMoriarty/moriartynaps/app/_posts/0000-19-01-stranger-music.md

 ## , and the rest.

-Here's what the rest of em' look like:
+Here's what the rest of em' look like so far:

 + **4 albums of Belle & Sebastian**.
 I've been a fan for awhile of em', it's been cool to go back and listen to the albums full through.

 + **’70's Arabic & Egypitan Rock**.
-Only a few cds of these so far, but they're great.
+Only a few cds of these, but they're great.

-+ **Only one rap album so far**, aptly titled "Old Skool Hip Hop"
++ **Only one rap album**, aptly titled "Old Skool Hip Hop"

 + **Lots of 2000's pop rock bands**.
 This stuff I'm less thrilled about.
 It seems to be a pattern for these bands that they write a hook and then spend 6 minutes just repeating it over and over again without doing anything interesting on top... and then it fades out.

-+ **Worst one so far:** a compliation of Green Day b-sides.
++ **Worst one:** a compliation of Green Day b-sides.
 They've made good music, this ain't it.

 + **Lots of Ryan Adams**.
 Maybe these are good, but before I had a chance to listen to em' news of his sexual abuse broke.
 Pretty content skipping these ones over.